cast-org/figuration/site/4.0/utilities/typography.md

 ## Word Break

-Prevent long strings of text from breaking your layout by using `.text-break` to set `overflow-wrap: break-word` (and `word-break: break-word` for IE & Edge compatibility).
+Prevent long strings of text from breaking your components' layout by using `.text-break` to set `word-wrap: break-word` and `word-break: break-word`.
+We use `word-wrap` instead of the more common `overflow-wrap` for wider browser support, and add the deprecated `word-break: break-word` to avoid issues with flex containers.

 {% capture example %}
 <div class="border p-0_5 text-break" style="width: 8rem;">